Fort Knox (Maine): Post Spanish–American War

 The garrison was reduced to one man, the "Keeper of the Fort" or caretaker with the rank of ordnance sergeant, at the end of the war.
 The keeper attended to the condition and maintenance of the fort, and reported to Fort Preble in South Portland.
-In 1900 the fort received a permanent "torpedo storehouse" for storing naval mines (which were called torpedoes at the time) that is now the Visitor's Center.
+In 1900 the fort received a permanent "torpedo storehouse" for storing naval mines (which were called torpedoes at the time) that is now the Visitor Center.

 In 1923, the federal government declared the fort excess property and put its 125 acre grounds up for sale.
 The state of Maine bought it for $2,121.
 It has been administered as a Maine state historic site since 1943.

 A work crew from the Ellsworth camp of the Civilian Conservation Corps, Co.
 193 was deployed to transform the fort into a tourist destination.
 The November 1936 issue of Brann News, the camp newspaper lists work accomplished: "picnic area, reforestation, road construction, drainage in fort itself, Spring development, table and bench combinations, fireplaces, reconstruction of the retaining wall on the river side of the fort, repairing masonry work, in the interior of the fort."